Archipel/ngx-tooltip/README.md

 ## Publishing

-1. Make a fork on github:
+1. Make a fork on github

 2. npm install